wojciech-kulik/xcodebuild.nvim/README.md

 - [x] [lualine.nvim] integration to show selected device, test plan, and other project settings.
 - [x] [swift-snapshot-testing] integration to present diff views for failing snapshot tests.
 - [x] [Quick] integration to show test results for tests written using [Quick] framework.
+- [x] [Swift Testing] integration to show test results for tests written using [Swift Testing] framework.
 - [x] Auto-detection of the target membership for new files.
 - [x] Picker with all available plugin actions.
 - [x] Highly customizable (many config options, auto commands, highlights, and user commands).